leanchess/leanchess.github.io/index.md

 ## How Lean Is It?

-As the smallest possible size is desired, substantial compromises are inevitable.
-Namely, LeanChess does not implement:
+As the smallest possible program size is the goal, substantial compromises are inevitable.
+LeanChess does not implement any of the following:

 * input validation (i.e., it accepts any four characters as the coordinates of a legal move)
 * pawn 2-square advance (i.e., it does not consider it, but accepts it as a legal move, see previous bullet)